Chart Color Schemes

 Burleigh Waters is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Burleigh Waters' population is approximately 15,112 as of November 2025.
-This figure represents an increase of 699 people, a 4.8% rise from the 2021 Census count of 14,413 residents.
-The change is inferred from the estimated resident population of 15,110 in June 2024 and the addition of 74 validated new addresses since the Census date.
-This results in a population density ratio of 2,248 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 76.8% of overall population gains during recent periods.
+AreaSearch's analysis indicates Burleigh Waters' population is approximately 15,112 as of November 2025.
+This represents an increase of 699 people (4.8%) since the 2021 Census, which reported a population of 14,413 people.
+The change is inferred from the estimated resident population of 15,110 from the ABS as of June 2024 and an additional 74 validated new addresses since the Census date.
+This results in a population density ratio of 2,248 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 76.8% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where necessary.
-Future population trends suggest a growth of 1,453 persons to 2041, an increase of approximately 9.6% over the 17-year period.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future trends, a population increase just below the median of locations outside capital cities is expected, with the area projected to grow by 1,453 persons to 2041, reflecting an overall increase of 9.6% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population